PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 moves every Split output's shape and per-axis quantization into NHWC while bypassing exact inverse output adapters.
 Swish-source Slice and Swish/Add-connected Split remain in the legacy matcher.
-The bounded Add family accepts a direct
-Concat input produced by a non-recursive two-input Add whose operands each come from a rank-four NHWC→NCHW adapter.
-Both Add inputs are rewired together, exclusive adapters are removed, shared/public adapters remain for external consumers, exact inverse output adapters are bypassed, and Add output shape and per-axis quantization move into NHWC.
+The bounded Add family accepts a non-recursive two-input Add whose operands come from rank-four NHWC→NCHW adapters, optionally through a supported unary operation.
+Both Add inputs and unary branches are rewired together, exclusive adapters are removed, shared/public adapters remain for external consumers, exact inverse output adapters are bypassed, and Add output shape and per-axis quantization move into NHWC.
 Source-adapter removal is decided from the post-rewrite GraphIndex, allowing an adapter shared with the root Concat to be removed only after every selected consumer is rewired.
-Unary, Swish, or Split operands, recursive Add, and broader mixed-input quantized-post families remain in legacy until independently characterized.
+Swish or Split operands, recursive Add, and broader mixed-input quantized-post families remain in legacy until independently characterized.
 The indexed
 pseudo-LeakyRelu family recognizes the complete `ReLU(x) - alpha * ReLU(-x)` diamond with either Mul operand order and direct